In UK, Senior Labour MP Calls for Law to Tackle Uyghur Forced Labor

 Byrne, elected last week as the chair of the Business and Trade Committee, called on the Labour government to tighten rules on supply chain reporting—a promise he said the Conservative government has failed to deliver.

-“I'd like to see the new government follow through on the promise made—but never delivered—by the Conservatives in the 2022 Queens Speech—to strengthen the modern slavery act and toughen up requirements on supply chain reporting,” Byrne said, adding that doing so will re-establish the UK’s leadership of trusted trade.
+“I'd like to see the new government follow through on the promise made—but never delivered—by the Conservatives in the 2022 Queens Speech—to strengthen the modern slavery act and toughen up requirements on supply chain reporting,” Byrne said, adding that doing so would re-establish the UK’s leadership of trusted trade.

-Under the UFLPA, all goods that come wholly or partly from China’s Xinjiang region or made by an entity on the UFLPA Entity List are presumed to be forced labor products and banned from entering the United States, and the onus is on the importers to prove their shipments are not in violation of the act.
+Under the UFLPA, all goods that come wholly or partly from China’s Xinjiang region or made by an entity on the UFLPA Entity List are presumed to be forced labor products and banned from entering the United States, with the onus on the importers to prove their shipments are not in violation of the act.

 Byrne was among several senior MPs who called for more scrutiny when Chinese e-commerce giant Shein—one of the companies accused of selling products made of cotton from Xinjiang—reportedly submitted documents to the London Stock Exchange for a potential London listing in June.

-Byrne said his personal priority is to summon Shein executives to appear before the Business and Trade Committee, though the full committee is yet to be elected.
+Byrne said his priority is to summon Shein executives to appear before the Business and Trade Committee, though the full committee is yet to be elected.

 Before taking steps to list in London, Shein had sought to list its stocks in New York but faced calls in the United States for the company to be investigated over allegations that Uyghur forced labor was used in the production of some of its clothes.